technige/escli.py/README.md

 # Escli

 Escli is a tool for interacting with an Elasticsearch service via the command line.
-It can also be used with Serverless or Enterprise App Search backends.

 This project began as an experimental side project during November 2021, implementing a limited set of functionality.
 It is currently considered prototypical, and not suitable for production use.